 "Just 'improving engagement' will not be enough to connect with local business leaders and managers who drive the bottom-up work that must happen to be successful and sustainable."

 Make sure you're setting a realistic goal.
 It's okay (even great) to be ambitious, but make sure you're not crossing the line between ambitious but achievable, and unrealistic.

 Setting a goal you can't hope to reach won't help push the initiative forward.
-Just like the old cliche states, it's not a sprint.
+Just like the old cliche states, it's a marathon, not a sprint.

 It might seem like building a successful employee engagement strategy is an overwhelming task with more ways to fail than succeed.
 Keep a few things in mind as you go, you'll see much better, more repeatable, and more sustainable results.

 If you're ready to expand your employee engagement expertise, check out our latest guide: